Captaincy of São Vicente: History

-Although divided into two lots - separated by the Captaincy of Santo Amaro - together these territories formed the Captaincy of São Vicente.
+These two tracts, separated by the Captaincy of Santo Amaro, formed the Captaincy of São Vicente.

-In 1681 the São Paulo settlement succeeded São Vicente as the capital of the captaincy, and the original name of the latter gradually fell into disuse.
+In 1681 the São Paulo settlement succeeded São Vicente as the capital of the captaincy, and the name of the latter gradually fell into disuse.

-São Vicente became the only captaincy to flourish in southern Portuguese colony of Brazil.
-It ultimately gave rise to São Paulo state and provided the base for the Bandeirantes to expand Portuguese America to the west of the Tordesilhas Line.
+São Vicente became the only captaincy to flourish in southern Brazil.
+It ultimately gave rise to São Paulo state and provided the base for the bandeirantes to expand Portuguese America west of the Tordesilhas Line.

 Territorial evolution of the Captaincy of São Vicente (1534–1709)

 The Captaincy of São Vicente in Southern Brazil: